-The field house is equipped with exercise classes and weight equipment along with basketball and volleyball courts.
+The field house is equipped with free exercise classes and weight equipment along with basketball and volleyball courts.
 Shower and locker areas are available for your convenience.
-Your R-Card is required for facilityuse.
+Your R-Card is required for facility use.
+For hours and operations call the front desk at 407-646-2660.